Islamabad, 22 October 2021 (TDI): The Ambassador of Denmark to Pakistan, Lis Rosenholm, applauded Pakistan for its climate actions in a tweet.

 - German Watch Climate Change Risk Index 2021 places Pakistan as the 8th most vulnerable country to climate change from 2000 to 2019

-- Glaciers, ice and snow hold 70 per cent of the earth’s water resources.
-Water is essential for life, agriculture and development.
-These resources have been melting since 1960s.
+- Glaciers, ice, and snow hold 70 percent of the earth’s water resources.
+Water is essential for life, agriculture, and development.
+These resources have been melting since the 1960s.

-- Rates at which they are melting has exacerbated in the last decade.
-This is unprecedented in two thousand years of recorded history
+- The rates at which they are melting have exacerbated in the last decade.
+This is unprecedented in two thousand years of recorded history.

-- Melting of glaciers results in rising sea levels that in turn causes floods.
+- The melting of glaciers results in rising sea levels that, in turn, cause floods.

 Intergovernmental Panel on Climate Change (IPCC) reports that glaciers are declining simultaneously.

-- Since 2000 Pakistan has lost 9989 lives, bore $3.8 billion economic loss, and faced 152 extreme weather events due to climate change
+- Since 2000 Pakistan has lost 9989 lives, bore $3.8 billion in economic loss, and faced 152 extreme weather events due to climate change.

 - Melting glaciers also have created glacial lakes in northern Pakistan